Gaius-Augustus/BRAKER/README.md

 ![braker-intercept\[fig8\]](docs/figs/braker-intercept.png)

-Figure 10: Points for intercepting a BRAKER run and reusing intermediate results in a new BRAKER run.
+Figure 10: Points for intercepting a BRAKER run and reusing intermediate results in a new BRAKER run ToDo: update Figure for BRAKER3.

 Option 1: starting BRAKER with existing hints file(s) before training
 ---------------------------------------------------------------------

+This option is only possible for BRAKER in ETmode or EPmode and <ins>not</ins> in ETPmode!

 If you have access to an existing BRAKER output that contains hintsfiles that were generated from extrinsic data, such as RNA-Seq or protein sequences, you can recycle these hints files in a new BRAKER run.
 Also, hints from a separate ProtHint run can be directly used in BRAKER.

 The hints can be given to BRAKER with `--hints ${BRAKER_OLD}/hintsfile.gff` option.
-This is illustrated in the test files `test1_restart1.sh`,  `test2_restart1.sh`,  `test3_restart1.sh`, `test5_restart1.sh`, and `test7_restart1.sh`.
+This is illustrated in the test files `test1_restart1.sh`,  `test2_restart1.sh`, `test4_restart1.sh`.
 The other modes (for which this test is missing) cannot be restarted in this way.

 Option 2: starting BRAKER after GeneMark-EX had finished, before training AUGUSTUS
 ----------------------------------------------------------------------------------

-The GeneMark result can be given to BRAKER with `--geneMarkGtf ${BRAKER_OLD}/GeneMark-EX/genemark.gtf` option.
-This is illustrated in the test files `test1_restart2.sh`,  `test2_restart2.sh`,  `test3_restart2.sh`, `test5_restart2.sh`, and `test8_restart2.sh`.
-The other modes (for which this test is missing) cannot be restarted in this way.
+The GeneMark result can be given to BRAKER with `--geneMarkGtf ${BRAKER_OLD}/GeneMark-EX/genemark.gtf` option if BRAKER is run in ETmode or EPmode.
+This is illustrated in the test files `test1_restart2.sh`, `test2_restart2.sh`, `test5_restart2.sh`.

+In ETPmode, you can either provide BRAKER with the results of the GeneMarkETP step manually, with `--geneMarkGtf ${BRAKER_OLD}/GeneMark-ETP/proteins.fa/genemark.gtf`, `--traingenes ${BRAKER_OLD}/GeneMark-ETP/training.gtf`, and `--hints ${BRAKER_OLD}/hintsfile.gff` (see `test3_restart1.sh` for an example), or you can specify the previous GeneMark-ETP results with the option `--gmetp_results_dir ${BRAKER_OLD}/GeneMark-ETP/` so that BRAKER can search for the files automatically (see `test3_restart2.sh` for an example).

 Option 3: starting BRAKER after AUGUSTUS training
 -------------------------------------------------

 The trained species parameters for AGUSTUS can be passed with `--skipAllTraining` and `--species $speciesName` options.
 This is illustrated in `test*_restart3.sh` files.
+Note that in ETPmode you have to specify the GeneMark files as described in Option 2!

 Bug reporting
 =============